almostearthling/when-command-docs/manpage.rst

 generated using the ``--export`` switch.
 If no argument is given, **When** expects that items have been exported giving no file specification to the ``--export`` switch.
 After import **When** can be restarted.

-.. [#busevent] This is an advanced feature and is not available by default.
-  It has to be enabled in the program settings to be accessible.
-Refer to the appropriate chapter for more information.